AguaClara/UASB/Reports and Manuals/fall2018report_finaldraft.md

 ### Experimental Apparatus

 A scaled-down model UASB reactor was fabricated over the summer using a PVC pipe.
 Geometric similarity was maintained.
 A flat PVC sheet was then welded on the  bottom of the pipe segment, thus creating a usable UASB prototype.
 An effluent line was drilled in at about 70% of the way to the top of the reactor.
 A pipe attached to this opening allows excess water to exit the reactor.
-An image of this model reactor (hereby christened Bethany) is shown below.
+An image of this model reactor (hereby christened Bethany) is shown below. [**ZC: Please use professional/academic language when referring to objects by alternative names.
+Recall that this information is published online and represents AguaClara.**]

 ![the prototype UASB reactor](https://github.com/AguaClara/UASB/blob/master/Images/UASB_prototype.png?raw=true)